 Furnished Holiday Lets (or FHL’s) have grown in popularity in recent year with the rise of various booking websites such as Air B&B. An FHL is effectively a residential property which is supplied fully furnished and is available for short term letting periods, such as self-catering holidays or work accommodation away from home.

 Non-Residents have received some favourable tax breaks in recent years with the most significant being the treatment of Capital Gains Tax when disposing of UK based assets.
-While most types disposals made by Non-Residents remain exempt from CGT; this has changed significantly in respect of residential property.
+While most types of disposals made by Non-Residents remain exempt from CGT; this has changed significantly in respect of residential and commercial property.

 PROPERTY CAPITAL GAINS TAX